 Any small business corporation which files a consolidated return for federal purposes and a combined report for Kansas purposes must submit a copy of the consolidated federal Form 1120S and all other schedules and statements necessary to support the federal ordinary income reported on the Kansas return.
 Schedule K-121S must be used to determine income of the small business corporation.
-Schedule K-121S single entity Kansas income is then shown on line 18, Form K-120S.
+Schedule K-121S single entity Kansas income is then shown on line 19, Form K-120S.

 Combined Income Method-Multiple Corporation Filing.
-This method is the same as 'Combined Income Method-Single Corporation Filing' except that any corporation filing using the combined income method with more than one entity doing business in Kansas may file the Kansas return reporting the total combined income on that return.
+This method is the same as Combined Income Method-Single Corporation Filing except that any corporation filing using the combined income method with more than one entity doing business in Kansas may file the Kansas return reporting the total combined income on that return.
 Schedule K-121S must be used to determine the Kansas taxable income of each separate corporation.
-Schedule K-121S combined Kansas income is then entered on line 18 of Form K-120S.
+Schedule K-121S combined Kansas income is then entered on line 19 of Form K-120S.

 Qualified Elective Two-Factor Method.
 This method may be used by any taxpayer who qualifies and elects to utilize the two-factor formula of property and sales.
-A qualified taxpayer is any taxpayer whose payroll factor for a taxable year exceeds 200% of the average of the property factor and the sales factor.
-An election must be made by including a statement with the original tax return indicating the taxpayer elects to utilize this apportionment method.
+A qualified taxpayer is one whose payroll factor for a taxable year exceeds 200% of the average of the property factor and the sales factor.
+A statement must be included with the original tax return indicating the taxpayer elects to utilize this apportionment method.
 It will be effective and irrevocable for the taxable year of the election and the following nine taxable years.

 Common Carrier Method.
 All business income of railroads and interstate motor carriers of persons or property for-hire shall be apportioned to this state on the basis of mileage.
 For railroads, multiply the business income by a fraction, the numerator of which is the freight car miles in this state and the denominator of which is the freight car miles everywhere.
-For interstate motor carriers, multiply the business income by a fraction, the total number of miles operated in this state and the denominator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated everywhere.
+For interstate motor carriers, multiply the business income by a fraction, the numerator of miles operated in this state and the denominator of which is the total number of miles operated everywhere.

 Alternative Accounting Method.
 If the uniform allocation and apportionment provisions do not represent fairly the extent of the taxpayer's business activity in this state, the taxpayer may petition for, or the Secretary of Revenue may require, in respect to all or any part of the taxpayer's business activity, if reasonable: (a) Separate accounting; (b) the exclusion of one or more of the factors; (c) the inclusion of one or more additional factors; or (d) the employment of any other method to effect an equitable allocation and apportionment of the taxpayer's income.
 A copy of the letter from KDOR granting the use of an alternative method must be enclosed with the return when filed.
-Enter the amount determined on your separate schedule on line 18, Form K-120S.
+Enter the amount determined on your separate schedule on line 19, Form K-120S.